Display Bilingual:

 • Did I leave it in the cold?

-➔ This uses the auxiliary verb "did" to form a question in the past simple tense, asking about a past action (leaving something in the cold).
+➔ Again, uses "did" to form a question in the simple past.
+This questions a possible action in the past.

 • It must've fell when I lost my mind

-"Must've fell" (must have fallen) indicates a strong deduction about something that happened in the past.
-It suggests the speaker is almost certain the heart fell when they lost their mind.
+"must've fell" (must have fallen) expresses a strong deduction about something that happened in the past.
+The speaker is almost certain that 'it' fell.

 • Somebody tell me how I'm supposed to feel